-Gil Bruvel
+Artist Gil Bruvel

 Biography

-Many themes that define Bruvel’s work culminate in his most recent series, “Bending the Lines.”
-At first glance, viewers recognize the ever-prevailing human form but are instantly transfixed by the thousands of wooden shafts that comprise the work.
-The pixelated outlines mimic complex neural pathways, while his use of gradient color reinforces the interconnectedness of the mind.
-The wood is charred to show the impact of natural phenomena on the physical form and its inherently transient nature, which is transformed by the passage of time, revealing further patterns and detail.
+Bruvel’s struggle to manifest the human condition as well as themes of duality and fluidity culminate in his most recent series, “Bending the Lines.”
+At first glance, viewers recognize the subject's human form.
+However, the thousands of wooden shafts that comprise the work instantly transfix viewers, distracting them from the whole.
+The pixelated outlines mimic neural pathways, while the use of gradient color reinforces the interconnectedness of the mind.
+The wood is charred to show the impact of life on the physical form and its transient nature, which is transformed by the passage of time, revealing further patterns and detail.

 Works